maccoda/irises.nvim/README.md

 # irises.nvim

-A theme inspired by Irises, the plant and Van Gogh's painting.
+A theme inspired by irises, the plant and Van Gogh's painting.

 Supports tree sitter and semantic highlighting.